choiisla2545/cs34-jellowcommunicator-docs/docs/alex/60-board-customization.md

 ### Add Icons to a Board

-After creating a board, you can add pictures and words to help the child express their needs and ideas.
+After creating a board, you can add pictures and words to help the you express their needs and ideas.

 1. Open the custom board you created.
 2. Browse the available categories.